-Let’s write it in mathematical term.
+Let’s write the statement in mathematical terms.

-If the temperature of the object and the surrounding temperature are pretty close then the rate of chance is not so big.
+If the temperature of the object and the surrounding temperature are pretty close then the rate of change is not so big.
 If the temperature of the object is bigger than the surrounding temperature, then it should be cooling.
 The temperature should be decreasing and a decreasing temperature would imply a negative rate of change.
 So, how could be the rate of change have a negative value if the temperature of the object is hotter than the surrounding temperature?
 To have a negative rate of change when the temperature of the object is bigger than the surrounding temperature is that the k should be negative.
 So we write it as: